noecail/UCRM-KNXVirtualIntegrator_2025/Documentation/English_Documentation.md

 to finish.
 That is why there is a need to be able to change the timeout.
 </br> Caution, these parameters are general and apply to all the models that will be tested!

-In case of a new importation, the list of models to be tested will be emptied automatically, but it is also possible to do it manually using the **Reset selection** button.
+In case of a new import, the list of models to be tested will be emptied automatically, but it is also possible to do it manually using the **Reset selection** button.
 Finally, to launch the analysis of the list, there is simply need to press the **Launch Test** button.